 Is the Samsung Frame TV Worth It?
 Maybe Not.

 If you have ever seen photos on Instagram where the person's TV looks like framed art, it's almost definitely a Samsung Frame TV.
 After seeing them all over the place, we finally purchased one for our family room and we had very high expectations.
+Now that we've had our first Samsung Frame TV for well over 3 years and our newest one for over 4 months, I wanted to share my unbiased review of this TV that looks like framed art with you.

-Samsung picture frame TV above fireplace
+Samsung picture frame tv above fireplace

 What is the Samsung Frame TV?